learn-co-curriculum/curriculum-team/style_guide.md

 Use: The `pwd` command means "print working directory".

-Also avoid beginning a new sentence with a code word whenever possible, though a semicolon `;` can be employed if altering the english syntax would make the paragraph awkward.
+Also avoid beginning a new sentence with a code word whenever possible, though a semicolon `;` can be employed if altering the English syntax would make the paragraph awkward.

 <a name="capitalization"></a>